aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/workbook-conversions/html/export-comments-while-saving-excel-file-to-html/_index.md

 ## **Possible Usage Scenarios**

 When you save your Excel file into HTML, comments are not exported.
-However, Aspose.Cells provides this feature using the [**HtmlSaveOptions.is_export_comments**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/is_export_comments) property.
+However, Aspose.Cells for Python via .NET provides this feature using the [**HtmlSaveOptions.is_export_comments**](https://reference.aspose.com/cells/python-net/aspose.cells/htmlsaveoptions/is_export_comments) property.
 If you set it **true**, then HTML will also display comments present in your Excel file.

 ## **Export Comments while Saving Excel file to HTML**